Table of Contents

-- How can I make sure that health care workers and my dentist know about my risk for BE?
+- How can I make sure that health care workers, including my dentist, know about my risk for BE?

 - Do I need to take antibiotics?
-How should I take them?
+If so, for how long?

-- Will antibiotics interact with any of the other medicine(s) I currently take?
+- Will antibiotics interact with other medicine(s) I take?

-- Does bacterial endocarditis increase my risk for other long-term health problems?
+- Does BE increase my risk for other long-term health problems?